Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 Cause of breach:

-The North Korean hacker group Lazarus Group (attributed with high confidence by the FBI and ZachXBT under the codename “TraderTraitor”) breached Safe Wallet’s multisig mechanism via frontend UI hijacking + multisig fraud.
+The North Korean hacker group Lazarus Group (high-confidence attribution by the FBI and ZachXBT, codenamed “TraderTraitor”) breached Safe Wallet’s multisig mechanism via frontend UI hijacking + multisig fraud.

-The attackers first infiltrated Bybit’s core developer devices and injected malicious JavaScript code into the wallet’s frontend.
-When multisig signers (six individuals) executed routine cold wallet transfers, the UI displayed normal recipient addresses and amounts—but the underlying Call Data was tampered with, redirecting 401,000 ETH to the attacker’s address.
-Under this “what you see is not what you get” deception, three out of six signers approved the transaction, resulting in instantaneous fund loss.
+Attackers injected malicious JavaScript code into the Safe Wallet frontend.
+When multisig signers (six in total) executed routine cold wallet transfers, the UI displayed legitimate recipient addresses and amounts—but underlying Call Data was tampered with, redirecting 401,000 ETH to the attacker’s address.
+Under this “what you see is not what you get” deception, three of six signers approved the transaction, causing instant fund loss.

-Root cause: Multisig relies on human–machine interaction layers; lack of independent frontend verification invalidated mathematical security.
-Tether froze related USDT within hours, whereas Circle delayed USDC freezing by 24 hours—exacerbating losses.
-This incident exposed the fatal threat posed by social engineering + UI attacks against centralized exchanges, catalyzing initiatives like Safenet—a transaction verification network.
+Root issue: Multisig relies on human–machine interaction layers; lack of independent frontend verification undermined mathematical security.
+Tether froze related USDT within hours, while Circle delayed USDC freezing by 24 hours—exacerbating losses.
+This incident exposed the fatal threat of social engineering + UI attacks against centralized exchanges and spurred initiatives like Safenet, a transaction-verification network.

-This incident closely mirrors Drift Protocol (April 2026, $285M): targeted social engineering to build trust, followed by UI/signature fraud—marking a strategic shift by hackers from smart contract vulnerabilities toward “human–machine weaknesses.”
+This incident closely mirrors Drift Protocol’s (April 2026, $285M): targeted social engineering to build trust, followed by UI/signature fraud—marking a strategic shift by hackers from smart contract vulnerabilities toward “human–machine weaknesses.”

-In its response, Bybit swiftly deployed its own capital to fully reimburse all losses, ensuring zero user impact; the platform remains stable today.
+In response, Bybit swiftly covered all losses using its own capital, ensuring zero user loss; the platform remains stable today.

 2. Project Name: Ronin Network (Loss: $624M | Date: March 2022)

-Cause of breach: The Lazarus Group used social engineering and backdoor techniques to gain full control over validator node private keys.
+Cause of breach: The Lazarus Group used social engineering and backdoor access to fully compromise validator node private keys.

-The attackers infiltrated Sky Mavis’ internal systems and exploited a backdoor in a gas-free RPC node to take control of five of nine validator nodes—including four operated by Sky Mavis and one by Axie DAO.
-They then forged two withdrawal transactions, illicitly extracting 173,600 ETH and $25.5M in USDC.
+Attackers infiltrated Sky Mavis’s internal systems and exploited a backdoor in a gas-free RPC node to gain control of five of nine validator nodes—including four operated by Sky Mavis and one by Axie DAO.
+They then forged two withdrawal transactions, illicitly extracting 173,600 ETH and 25.5 million USDC.

-The root cause lies in the cross-chain bridge’s design: excessive concentration of validation authority among a small number of nodes.
-With only five signatures required out of nine nodes to execute operations, the threshold proved virtually meaningless against targeted social engineering.
+The root cause lies in the cross-chain bridge’s design: excessive concentration of validation authority among few nodes.
+With only five out of nine signatures required to approve actions, the threshold became effectively meaningless under targeted social engineering.

 3. Project Name: Poly Network (Loss: $611M | Date: August 2021)

-Cause of breach: The core vulnerability was flawed permission management in the cross-chain contracts.
+Cause of breach: Poly Network’s core vulnerability stemmed from flawed permission management in its cross-chain contracts.

-The attacker exploited the relationship between two high-privilege contracts—EthCrossChainManager and EthCrossChainData—to forge an executable function call.
-Because EthCrossChainManager held authority to modify Keeper public keys—and because the _method parameter used during invocation could be arbitrarily defined by users—the attacker constructed a hash collision to successfully invoke putCurEpochConPubKeyBytes, a function normally restricted to high-privilege accounts.
+Attackers exploited the relationship between two high-privilege contracts—EthCrossChainManager and EthCrossChainData—to forge an executable function call.
+Since EthCrossChainManager held authority to modify Keeper public keys—and since the _method parameter used during invocation was user-controllable—the attacker achieved a hash collision to successfully invoke putCurEpochConPubKeyBytes, a function normally restricted to privileged users.

 4. Project Name: Wormhole (Loss: $326M | Date: February 2022)

-Cause of breach: Normally, when users transfer assets across chains, the system must first confirm that those assets have actually been deposited and that associated signatures are valid—only then does it mint corresponding assets on the destination chain.
+Cause of breach: Normally, when transferring assets across chains, the system must first verify that assets have indeed been deposited and that associated signatures are valid—only then does the destination chain mint corresponding assets.

-Wormhole’s flaw lay precisely in this signature verification step.
-Its code used an obsolete and insecure function to verify transaction legitimacy—a function originally intended to confirm whether prior signature validation had truly occurred.
-However, its checks were insufficient, creating an exploitable loophole.
+Wormhole’s flaw lay precisely in this “signature verification” step.
+Its code used an outdated and insecure function to check transaction validity—a function originally meant to confirm whether signature verification had truly occurred.
+However, its logic was insufficiently rigorous, creating an exploitable gap.

-The attacker leveraged this vulnerability to fabricate seemingly “validated” messages, tricking the system into believing the cross-chain operation was genuine.
-In essence, the system should have first verified “was the asset actually locked in?”
-But due to the bypassed validation step, it accepted the attacker’s fake proof at face value.
+Attackers leveraged this flaw to fabricate seemingly “verified” data, tricking the system into treating fraudulent cross-chain operations as legitimate.
+In essence, the system should have first confirmed “has the money actually been locked up?”
+But because verification was bypassed, it blindly accepted the attacker’s fake proof.

-As a result, the attacker minted large quantities of wETH without depositing any real assets.
-These newly minted assets were then further withdrawn and exchanged, causing Wormhole to lose approximately $326 million.
+As a result, attackers minted large quantities of wETH without depositing any real collateral.
+These assets were then further transferred and swapped, ultimately costing Wormhole ~$326 million.

 5. Project Name: Drift Protocol (Loss: $285M | Date: April 2026)

-Cause of breach: A DPRK-affiliated hacker group conducted a six-month targeted infiltration, culminating in an attack exploiting Solana’s Durable Nonce pre-sign scam.
+Cause of breach: A DPRK-linked hacker organization conducted a six-month targeted infiltration, culminating in an attack exploiting Solana’s Durable Nonce pre-sign scam.

-Starting in autumn 2025, the attackers posed as a quantitative trading firm, building offline trust with Drift contributors at multiple international crypto conferences—and even invested over $1 million into the Ecosystem Vault to bolster credibility.
-Once trusted, they induced members of the Security Council to pre-sign seemingly harmless transactions.
-Leveraging Solana’s Durable Nonce mechanism, they concealed governance-transfer instructions within these transactions.
-Simultaneously, Drift had just migrated to zero-latency multisig—eliminating any window for post-facto detection or intervention.
+Beginning in autumn 2025, attackers posed as a quantitative trading firm, building offline trust with Drift contributors at multiple international crypto conferences—and invested over $1 million into the Ecosystem Vault to establish credibility.
+Once trusted, they induced members of the Security Council to pre-sign seemingly harmless transactions: leveraging Solana’s Durable Nonce mechanism, they embedded governance transfer instructions inside them.
+Concurrently, Drift had just migrated to zero-latency multisig—eliminating any window for post-execution detection or intervention.

-After seizing protocol governance, the attackers registered a fake token CVT with only hundreds of dollars in real liquidity, manipulated its price via wash trading, then deposited 500 million CVT as collateral to borrow $285 million in USDC, SOL, and ETH.
-The entire execution phase lasted only 12 minutes.
+After seizing protocol governance, attackers registered a fake token CVT with only hundreds of dollars in real liquidity, manufactured artificial price signals via wash trading, then deposited 500 million CVT as collateral to borrow $285 million in USDC, SOL, and ETH.
+The entire execution phase lasted just 12 minutes.

-Drift’s official team and SEAL 911 security team attributed this attack to the DPRK-linked organization with “medium-to-high confidence.”
-The actual operators were not North Korean nationals but third-party intermediaries controlled by the group, who handled all offline interactions.
+Drift’s official team and SEAL 911 security analysts attributed this attack to the DPRK-linked organization with “medium-to-high confidence.”
+The perpetrators were not North Korean nationals but third-party intermediaries controlled by the group who carried out the physical interactions.

 6. Project Name: WazirX (Loss: $235M | Date: July 2024)

-Cause of breach: The core issue was the gradual compromise—and eventual replacement—of a multisig wallet with a malicious contract.
+Cause of breach: The core of this attack involved progressive compromise of a multisig wallet—culminating in its replacement with a malicious contract.

-The attackers first obtained partial signer access (via phishing and direct compromise or induced signing).
-Building on this, they then misled other signers through fake interfaces, causing them to unknowingly approve malicious transactions.
+Attackers first obtained partial signer privileges (via phishing, direct compromise, or induced signing).
+Building on that, they misled other signers through spoofed interfaces, causing them to unknowingly approve malicious transactions.

-Once sufficient signatures were collected, the attackers did not immediately withdraw assets.
-Instead, leveraging the multisig wallet’s upgradability mechanism, they executed a contract upgrade—replacing the original implementation contract with their own malicious one.
+Once enough signatures were collected, attackers did not immediately withdraw assets.
+Instead, they exploited the multisig wallet’s upgradability feature, executing a contract upgrade to replace the original implementation contract with their deployed malicious one.

-Once deployed, this malicious contract became the new execution logic: all subsequent transactions were redirected, and funds continuously flowed to the attacker’s address.
+Once set as the new execution logic, all subsequent transactions were redirected to the attacker’s address.
 Ultimately, full control over the multisig wallet was seized, and on-chain assets were gradually drained.

 7. Project Name: Cetus (Loss: $223M | Date: May 2025)

-Cause of breach: The attack stemmed from an arithmetic overflow vulnerability in the protocol’s liquidity calculation.
+Cause of breach: This attack originated from an arithmetic overflow vulnerability in the protocol’s liquidity calculation.

-Specifically, Cetus used a math function with incorrect boundary checks when handling large numbers.
-When a value reached a critical threshold, the system failed to detect the impending overflow and proceeded with computation—causing abnormal amplification of results.
+Specifically, Cetus’s math functions handling large numbers contained boundary-check flaws.
+When a value hit a critical threshold, the system failed to correctly detect the impending overflow and continued computing—causing results to explode abnormally.

-The attacker engineered a precise sequence: first triggering extreme price conditions via large trades, then establishing liquidity positions within specific ranges while contributing only minimal (“dust-level”) assets.
-Under these conditions, the overflow bug was triggered—causing the system to calculate vastly inflated liquidity shares for the attacker relative to their actual contribution.
+Attackers built an operation sequence around this: first triggering extreme price conditions via large trades, then creating liquidity positions within specific ranges using minimal (dust-level) asset inputs.
+Under these conditions, the overflow was triggered—causing the system to calculate liquidity shares vastly exceeding actual contributions.

-The attacker then withdrew liquidity using these artificially inflated shares, extracting far more assets from the pool than deposited.
-This process was repeatable, enabling continuous draining of pool funds and ultimately massive losses.
+Attackers then removed liquidity using these inflated shares, extracting far more assets from the pool than they deposited.
+This process could be repeated, continuously draining pool funds and resulting in massive losses.

 8. Project Name: Gala Games (Loss: $216M | Date: May 2024)